 Improves circulation

 A small older study of seniors in 2012 showed that moist heat improved circulation, especially in the lower legs.
-The moist heat was applied by a heat pack up to 1 cm below the skin, rather than by a steam room.
+The moist heat was applied by a heat pack up to 1 cm below the skin rather than by a steam room.

 Reduces stress

-They said future research is needed to examine the effects of both short-term and long-term sauna use on bodily responses and performance.
+Future research is needed to examine the effects of both short-term and long-term sauna use on bodily responses and performance.

 Promotes mental wellness